williamkray/maubot-mauhelp/README.md

 # mauhelp

-Simple plugin to add a help command for maubot.
+Simple plugin to add a help command for maubot.<br>
-Lists all loaded plugin commands with <prefix>help e.g !help.
+Lists all loaded plugin commands with \<prefix\>help e.g !help.